dhadka/retro-board-creator/README.md

 # Retrobot

+Retrobot automates the creation of retrospective boards on GitHub.
+In addition to creating the board, it can also create a tracking issue assigned to the retro driver and send a Slack notification the day of the retro.

+## Development history

 Retrobot is based heavily off of [hross/retro-board-creator](https://github.com/hross/retro-board-creator), with the following additions:

 1. Adds `team-name` input to distinguish multiple teams using the same repo.
 2. Stores and reads the current retro settings in the project description (encoded as JSON).
-3. Option to populate board with custom cards.
+3. Option to populate board with custom columns and cards.
 4. Option to send slack notifications on the day of the retro.
 5. Option to close prior retro boards.
-6. Option to customize the retro board columns.
-7. Everything is customizable via mustache templates with `{{ variable }}` rendering
+6. Everything is customizable via mustache templates with `{{ variable }}` rendering

 ## Example workflow